 B.A., Swarthmore College; Ph.D., University of Michigan

 Director of Counseling

 Work Phone: 860-945-5937

 Year Appointed: 2007

-Rachel graduated from Swarthmore College in 1992 with a bachelor’s degree in psychology, a minor in English literature, and a concentration in women’s studies.
+Rachel graduated from Swarthmore College in 1992 with a bachelor’s degree in psychology and a minor in English literature.
 Upon graduation, she received a number of awards, including Phi Beta Kappa, Sigma Xi, and the Oak Leaf Award--presented by faculty to the woman of the graduating class who is the most outstanding leader, scholar, and contributor to the college community.

-After graduating from Michigan, Rachel worked in private practice, supervised psychology interns at the University of Michigan’s Psychological Clinic, and taught in the university’s psychology department.
+After graduating from the University of Michigan, Rachel worked in private practice, supervised psychology interns at the University of Michigan’s Psychological Clinic, and continued to teach in the University of Michigan Psychology Department.

-Rachel and her husband returned to the Northeast in 2001 when Rachel was invited to serve as a visiting professor at Wesleyan University.
-In 2006, she began work with the Taft Counseling Center, and was invited to join the Taft faculty and help counsel students full-time.
-Rachel will begin teaching AP psychology in the fall, will continue to see students in the Counseling Center, and will work with Jean Piacenza to redesign and broaden the school’s health program.
-Rachel lives in Middlebury with her husband and children.
+Rachel and her husband returned to the Northeast in 2001, when Rachel was invited to serve as a visiting professor at Wesleyan University.
+In 2006, she served as a consultant to the Taft Counseling Center while still teaching in Wesleyan’s Psychology Department.
+In 2007, Rachel was invited to join the Taft faculty as a school counselor and began teaching A.P.
+Psychology.
+In 2014, Rachel was asked to serve as the director of counseling and will continue to counsel students, teach A.P.
+Psychology, and work as a team member of the Character, Leadership and Wellness program.
+Rachel lives in Middlebury with her husband and two children.